mdavidson9/docs.balsamiq.com/content/cloud/collaborating.md

 Besides real-time collaboration and chat, Balsamiq Cloud offers many other ways to get feedback on your designs.
 To learn more about it, see [Sharing and Reviewing](../sharing).

-Among those, the Comments Panel is a great alternative to chat, especially since it doesn't require **Edit** permissions.
+Among those, the Comments Panel is a great alternative to chat, especially since it doesn't require edit permissions.

 ![](//media.balsamiq.com/img/support/docs/cloud/comments-panel.png)

 Comments can be marked as resolved after they are reviewed and addressed.
-You can add Callout markers to indicate specific places in the wireframe where the comments applies or add a link to an [alternate](../alternates) version.
+You can add [Callout markers](../sharing/#callouts) to indicate specific places in the wireframe where the comments applies or add a [link to an alternate](../sharing/#linking-to-an-alternate-version) version.

 You can learn more about comments in [Reviewing and Commenting](../sharing/#reviewing-and-commenting).